MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 After the copy, your target instance will be set up as follows:

 - All apps, settings, and customizations from your source instance will be present on the target instance.
-- A new set of marketing services (including a new marketing insights service and interaction database) will be created and linked to the target instance.
+- A new set of marketing services (including a new marketing-insights service) will be created and linked to the target instance.
 Interaction data from your source instance (such as email clicks or website visits) won't be available to the target instance, so most insights data will be initialized.
 You can freely generate new interaction data on the target instance without affecting your source instance.
 - If you chose to do a *full copy*, the entire organizational database of your source instance will be copied to the target instance.
 This means that copied data from your source instance will be visible on the target instance, but your work in the target instance won't affect your source database from now on.
 - If you chose to do a *minimal copy*, all your apps and customizations will still be present on the target instance, but the organizational database will be nearly empty, so none of your source data (including email messages, portal content, and customer journeys) will be there.
 - If the Marketing app on your source instance used a Dynamics 365 Portal, then you might choose to also set up a new portal on the target instance to host its marketing pages and event websites (requires an unconfigured Dynamics 365 Portals license to be available on your tenant).
 [Portals are optional](portal-optional.md), so you can choose not to use a portal with the copied instance if you prefer, even if the source instance was using one.